 - Prayer – I begin my study sessions with prayer and often pray while I study as well.
 Often, my thoughts are guided to specific topics which I might not have thought of on my own.

-- Reading – I’m following the Come, Follow Me curriculum this year, so that’s the starting point for my study.
-Each week, I read the assigned text from the Doctrine and Covenants.
+- Reading – I’m following the Come, Follow Me curriculum, so that’s the starting point for my study.
+Each week, I read the assigned text.
 I also review the manual, “Come, Follow Me—Individuals and Families,” for ideas.
 After identifying concepts, phrases, or even words that seem important, I look for related passages in the Book of Mormon that can enhance my study.

 - Listening – Sometimes, instead of reading the text, I find it useful to listen to a chapter or two, using the Gospel Library App.
 I often do this while I’m running in the morning.
 I find that different phrases catch my attention when I hear someone else read than when I read myself.